The Worst Heart Health Advice Cardiologists Have Heard

 Myth: A daily aspirin can prevent heart disease

-“Men used to get this advice when they reached a certain age, but research has since cast doubt on how effective a treatment this practice actually is.
+“Men used to get this advice when they reached a certain age, but research has since cast doubt on how effective of a treatment this practice actually is.
 Unless you already have heart disease, taking aspirin every day is not recommended (and even if you do have heart disease, you should discuss this with your healthcare provider first).”—Dr. Nissen

 These are the 5 heart tests that can save your life.